azbykov/CI-Nay/README.md

     app.use(app.router);

     app.get('/error', function(req, res, next) {
-      // here we cause an error in the pipeline so we see express-winston in action. return next(new Error("This is an error and it should be logged to the console"));
+      return next(new Error("This is an error and it should be logged to the console"));
     });